Sweet and Moist Cornbread Recipe

 - Buttermilk.
 You can use cheater buttermilk for this recipe.
 For 1 cup of cheater buttermilk, add 1 tablespoon white vinegar or lemon juice to a liquid measuring cup, then add milk until you reach 1 cup.
 Stir and let sit 5 minutes before using.
 (For the 1 and 1/4 cups that the recipe calls for, use 4 teaspoons vinegar and fill to the 1 and 1/4 cup mark.)

-How to make Cornbread that is moist
+How to make the Best Cornbread Recipe

 Oil is the answer to all of your dry cornbread woes.
 It is also the ingredient that makes for a supremely moist cake, so you know it’s going to help out a humble cornbread!
 We are also using plenty of butter to get that perfect honey butter flavor.
 Oh and don’t forget the buttermilk.
 It adds that perfect tang.
 (You can use cheater buttermilk if you want.
 See notes)